Altai-man/ASN-BER/README.md

     has Str @.payload is UTF8String; # SEQUENCE OF UTF8String

     # `ASN-order` method is a single _necessary_ method
-    # which describes order of attributes of type (here - SEQUENCE) to be encoded
+    # which describes an order of attributes of type (here - SEQUENCE) to be encoded/decoded
     method ASN-order() {
         <$!name $!message $!fuel $!speed @!payload>
     }